KenKundert/nestedtext/README.rst

 Alternatives
 ------------

-There are no shortage of well established alternative to *NestedText* for storing data in a human-readable text file.
+There are no shortage of well established alternatives to *NestedText* for storing data in a human-readable text file.
 Probably the most obvious are `json
 <https://docs.python.org/3/library/json.html>`_ and `YAML
 <https://pyyaml.org/wiki/PyYAMLDocumentation>`_.
 Both have serious short
 comings.

 *JSON* is a subset of JavaScript suitable for holding data.
-Like *NestedText* it consists of a hierarchical collection of dictionaries, lists, and strings, but also allows integers, floats, booleans and nulls.
+Like *NestedText*, it consists of a hierarchical collection of dictionaries, lists, and strings, but also allows integers, floats, Booleans and nulls.
 The problem with *JSON* for this application is that it is awkward.
 All strings have to be quoted; it only supports multi-line strings by using long single-line strings with embedded newline characters; and dictionary and list items must be separated with commas.
-All of which results in *JSON* being a frustrating format for humans to enter or read.
+All of which results in *JSON* being a frustrating format for humans to read, enter or edit.

 *YAML* was to be the human friendly alternative to *JSON*, but things went very wrong at some point.
 The authors were too ambitious and tried to support too